 There’s nothing I can do to fix the fact that, like its predecessor the Honda Beat, the S660 is only sold in Japan at the moment.
 But it’s proof that Honda’s really back to doing fun things, and that good things can come in small—albeit compromised at times—packages.

 (Full disclosure: Honda of Japan needed us to drive an S660 so badly they loaned us one with a full tank of gas for a few days.)

 What Is It?

 First and foremost, the S660 is a kei car.
 Basically, it’s a type of mini-car regulated by Japan’s government for bare-basics motoring.
-Kei cars can’t be longer than 3490 mm (137 inches) or wider than 1400 mm (59 inches) and must be powered by a three-cylinder engine no larger than 660cc.
+Kei cars can’t be longer than 3490 mm (137 inches) or wider than 1400 mm (59 inches) and must be powered by an engine no larger than 660cc.